Michael-Santos/Sahudyscos/README.md

 # Sahudyscos
-Project aiming to develop a music store called Sahudyscos
+Project aiming to develop a site to a music store called Sahudyscos